Finland’s fourth-largest city Oulu offers urban culture and a convenient jumping on point to the exceptional nature of Northern Finland and Lapland.

 As the celebrated Finnish designer and architect Alvar Aalto famously said: “ Nothing is ever reborn, but neither does it totally disappear and that which has once been born will always reappear in a new form.”

 Excellent materials from the pillows to the adaptive mattresses are core to the concept here, and the small details are never lacking.
-For example, wirelessly streaming your electronic devices to the flat-screen TV’s is easy, there is an array of high-quality bath products and a well-stocked mini-bar and mini-store in the lobby offers creative and tempting Finnish food products.
+For example, wirelessly streaming your electronic devices to flat-screen TVs is easy.
+There is an array of high-quality bath products, and a well-stocked mini-bar and mini-store in the lobby offer creative and tempting Finnish food products.

 While the atmospheric Kitchen & Bar Oula is known for exceptional take of Nordic nature in its food and drink menu, I was always drawn to end my night in the sophisticated swimming pool and sauna – Uniquely Finnish and the best possible way to calm and relax before sleeping.

-Of course, if you want to really spoil yourself then indulge in a premium room or suite which boast private in-room sauna and balconies so you can heat up and then cool off in blissful serenity with a beautiful view towards the Oulu Cathedral, that majestically dominates the city centre of Oulu.
+Of course, if you want to really spoil yourself, then indulge in a premium room or suite which boast private in-room sauna and balconies so you can heat up and then cool off in blissful serenity with a beautiful view towards the Oulu Cathedral, that majestically dominates the city center of Oulu.

-Trust me – its ridiculously addictive and you will feel fabulously refreshed afterwards.
+Trust me – it’s ridiculously addictive, and you will feel fabulously refreshed afterward.

-Overall, Lapland Hotels Oulu offers the chance to stay unique in Oulu, to experience the effortless harmony and tranquillity of Lapland in an urban surrounding with friendly staff and a mystical ambience.
-A proudly Finnish company, if you don’t manage to get to the great wildernesses and rugged landscapes of Lapland, the Lapland Hotels Oulu at least gives you a taste!
+Overall, Lapland Hotels Oulu offers the chance to stay unique in Oulu, to experience the effortless harmony and tranquillity of Lapland in an urban surrounding with friendly staff and a mystical ambiance.
+A proudly Finnish company, if you don’t manage to get to the vast wildernesses and rugged landscapes of Lapland, the Lapland Hotels Oulu at least gives you a taste!

 In winter, however, the sea freezes over in solid ice, and you have the opportunity to walk on sea ice, try ice-fishing or practice your photography with this bizarre landscape.

 Ahhh, coffee and pulla – could there be anything more Finnish.
 Combine it with a sauna, and you have essentially summed up life in Finland.
-Pulla, a cardamom coffee braid bread, should always be served where ever coffee is available in Finland and while many Finnish families bake it at home, you can also stop by Cafe Tuokio in Oulu to try this iconic duo.
+Pulla, a cardamom coffee braid bread, should always be served where ever coffee is available in Finland.
+While many Finnish families bake it at home, you can also stop by Cafe Tuokio in Oulu to try this iconic duo.

-A modern cafe with an easy-going atmosphere, delicious cakes and board games, Tuokio is perfect for a rainy afternoon, chatting with friends or just watching the world go by.
+A modern cafe with an easy-going atmosphere, delicious Karelian Pies, and board games, Tuokio is perfect for a rainy afternoon, chatting with friends, or just watching the world go by.

 All of the coffee served here comes from freshly ground beans and, according to them, roasted with pure love, courage, and adventure – perfect for fuelling up between all the other fun things to do in Oulu.
 If pulla is not your thing, they also have baked pastries, cakes, gingerbread, sandwiches, and an amazing hot chocolate.

 Water is never too far away, and dense forests eternally loom nearby.
-Not to mention open bogs, quaint farmland or rocky seashores – all quintessential parts of Finland’s varied natural scene and frequently found in scenic interplay.
+Not to mention open bogs, quaint farmland, or rocky seashores – all quintessential parts of Finland’s varied natural scene and frequently found in dramatic interplay.